 Other aspects that should be taken into consideration are the following: the documents have to be notarized (or submitted in original) and their translation in the Czech language is compulsory.
 The decision on the issuance of the Czech Republic business visa is not taken by the consulate or the embassy where the application is made, but by the representatives of the Ministry of Interior.

-What are the documents investors need for the Czech business visa?
+What are the documents investors need for the Czech business visa in 2023?

 As per the Czech immigration legislation, foreign investors preparing their visa application issued for business purposes have to present documents that are generally required for other types of visas.
 For example, investors should prepare the visa application form, pay the visa fee, present two photographs and the original passport and provide a document stating that the applicant has the necessary financial resources to live in this country.